AlexanderPavlenko/alexanderpavlenko.github.com/content/post/playing-like-giants.md

 {{<youtube q7DfQMPmJRI>}}

-[A Game of Giants by Tim Urban]: https://waitbutwhy.com/2019/08/giants.html
+[“A Game of Giants” by Tim Urban]: https://waitbutwhy.com/2019/08/giants.html